Series of earthquakes shake Zagreb

-A series of three earthquakes have caused at least one death, numerous injuries and damage to buildings in Croatia.
+A series of three earthquakes have caused injuries and damage to buildings in Croatia.

 The initial earthquake measuring 5.3 on the Richter scale occurred at 6.23am local time on March 22.
 The epicentre was just 7km north of the Croatian capital, at a depth of 10km.